Learning To Cope with Sight Loss

 Six Weeks at a VA Blind Rehabilitation Center

-From the Author: “On the morning of August 13, 2003, my wife Sandra arrived home to find me sitting at my desk, staring off into space.
+“On the morning of August 13, 2003, my wife arrived home to find me sitting at my desk, staring off into space.
 ‘Sandra,’ I said.
 ‘I have bad news.
 I can’t see.’
-That morning I had suffered a hemorrhage in my left eye that would render me legally blind from macular degeneration.”
+That morning I had suffered a hemorrhage in my left eye that would render me legally blind from macular degeneration.”–William L. McGee

 Sight loss can be a stressful event in anyone’s life.
-Author and former broadcaster William L. McGee tells how he got back to writing in this inspiring booklet.
+Author and former broadcaster William L. McGee tells how he got back to writing in this inspiring, easy-to-read, illustrated ebook.

-McGee gives the official VA description of each component of the Treatment Program followed by his own experience and firsthand account, as well as comments from fellow veterans.
+The author provides the official description of each component of the V.A.
+Blind Rehab Treatment Program, and then provides his own experience and first hand account, plus comments from fellow veterans.

 –Patrick J. Caskey, M.D., North Bay Vitreoretinal Consultants, Santa Rosa, CA